ismael-soler/holbertonschool-printf/README.md

 ```

 ## Description
-_printf() is a variadic function that take an argument called "format" that is a string and also a variable list of arguments.
+_printf() is a variadic function that takes an string argument called "format" and also a variable list of arguments.
 This string can display formatted variables and special control characters, such as new lines (‘\n’), backspaces (‘\b’) and tabspaces (‘\t’).
-Conversion control characters describe the format of how the message string uses the other arguments.
-If printf() contains more than one argument then the format of the output is defined using a percent (%) character followed by a format description character
+Conversion specification characters are used to specify the format on which the program should print.
+If _printf() contains more than one argument then the format of the output is defined using a percent (%) character followed by a format description character
 ## Requirements

 - Allowed editors: `vi`, `vim`, `emacs`